mwarning/openwrt-examples/README.md

 "Advanced configuration options (for developers)" => "Enable package source tree override"
 ```

-3. In your repo, create commits and rebuild your package in the lede folder:
+3. In your git repository folder, create new commits and then rebuild your package in the lede folder:

 ```
 make package/example3/{clean,compile} V=s
 ```

-4. Your package should now appear/be updated in bin/packages/.
+4. Your package should now appear in bin/packages/.

-Be aware that changes will only be applied when they inside a commit!
+Be aware that changes will only be included in the paclahe when they were inside a commit!